keu/docs/software/cli-install-windows-10.md

 Git Commit: f5cdab8f832da3c6184a7ac167b491e3bac3c022
 ```

-If you get a response like the above, you're all set!
-Happy Airflow-ing.
+If you receive a response similar to what is shown, your set up is complete.

 ## Potential Postgres Error

-As a Windows user, you might see the following error when trying to call `astro dev start` on your newly created workspace:
+The following error might appear when you run `astro dev start` on your newly created workspace:

 ```
 Sending build context to Docker daemon  8.192kB